SCENE 01 / DRONE VIDEOGRAPHY

 DGAC/AFAC-certified drone videography across Mexico — INAH-restricted archaeological no-fly zones, Spectre 007 CDMX aerial lineage, Copper Canyon and Sea of Cortez signature flights

 Here is how this works in practice.
 We set up drone videography across Mexico through pilots certified by the Agencia Federal de Aviación Civil (AFAC, the successor to DGAC).
-RPA II and RPA III category certifications govern commercial drone operations; flights inside 9.2km of any controlled airport (CDMX MEX, Cancún CUN, Guadalajara GDL, Monterrey MTY, Tijuana TIJ, Cabo SJD) need AFAC-coordinated NOTAM filings.
+RPA II and RPA III type certifications govern commercial drone operations.
+Flights inside 9.2km of any controlled airport (CDMX MEX, Cancún CUN, Guadalajara GDL, Monterrey MTY, Tijuana TIJ, Cabo SJD) need AFAC-coordinated NOTAM filings.
 Our drone roster runs DJI Inspire 3, Inspire 2 with X7, Mavic 3 Cine, Freefly Alta X for heavy cinema-camera payloads (RED Komodo, Sony Venice 2, ARRI Alexa Mini LF), and FPV/cinewhoop teams for fast-action and interior tracking.
 CDMX, Guadalajara, Monterrey, Cancún, and Tijuana pilot networks all hold liability insurance to global standards.
-Tijuana operators offer 12-minute cross-border drive to LA, enabling same-day fly-in from Filmworks LA or Vision Research's Phantom Flex 4K aerial packages.
+Tijuana operators give 12-minute cross-border drive to LA, enabling same-day fly-in from Filmworks LA or Vision Research's Phantom Flex 4K aerial packages.

 FAQ